Rebuilding a BMW E36 Power Steering Pump August 28 2019

 This is how the inside of the pump looks like.

 Already, we can see we have access to some of the seals.
 On the back of the snout, I picked out the tie-fighter-shaped seal with a bamboo skewer.
-I don't recommend using anything metal to pick at the seal, as you can end up scratching the sealing surface.
+I don't like using anything metal to pick at the seal, as it can end up scratching the sealing surface, but I've also seen many professional mechanics use metal picks.

 Moving over to the body of the pump, there is an easily removable o-ring.
 So far, it's pretty easy and straightforward.